huaminghuangtw/Evergreen-Notes/Permanent-Notes/sleep.md

 Sleep is the best legal performance enhancing drug / magic pill on the planet.

 sleep is the absolute foundation of your mental health, your physical health and your performance in all endeavors.
-So if there's one area of your life to really focus on and try and optimize if your goal is to be happier and more productive and just have a better life over all, i can confidently say that Sleep is really the thing to optimise.
+So if there’s one area of your life to really focus on and try and optimize if your goal is to be happier and more productive and just have a better life over all, i can confidently say that Sleep is really the thing to optimise.

 Sleep deprivation makes hard things feel impossible.
 High quality sleep makes seemingly impossible things doable.